hydroEng/thinkcalc/README.md

-# thinkcalc
+# calculator
-TOP calculator project
+The Odin Project calculator